leveille/django-twittercard/README.markdown

 ### Loading Template Tags

-1. Load the twittercard custom tags
+1. Load the `twittercard` custom tags
-2. Call the twittercard tag, passing in the appropriate parameters
+2. Call the `twittercard_summary` or `twittercard_photo` tag, passing in the appropriate parameters

 ```html
 {% load twittercard %}